pakeke-constructor/umg-mod-monorepo/effects/planning.md

 -- using effects:isEventTriggerBlocked,
--- we can create a couple of good components: ent.eventTriggerCooldown = 3 -- can only trigger once every 3 seconds
+-- we can create a couple of good components: ent.triggerEffectCooldown = 3 -- can only trigger once every 3 seconds

-ent.eventTriggerActivations = 100 -- how many times it can trigger
+ent.triggerEffectActivations = 100 -- how many times it can trigger
 -- (decreases by 1 every time it triggers)
 -- We can use this to do stuff like: max 100 triggers per round
 ```